ArtifactDB/SewerRat/README.md

 Once verified in `/register/finish`, SewerRat will walk recursively through the specified directory.
 It will identify all files with the specified `base` names (i.e., `A.json` and `B.json` in our example above), parsing them as JSON for indexing.
-SewerRat will skip any problematic files that cannot be indexed (e.g., invalid JSON, insufficient permissions). the causes of any failures are reported in the `comments` array in the HTTP response.
+SewerRat will skip any problematic files that cannot be indexed due to, e.g., invalid JSON, insufficient permissions.
+The causes of any failures are reported in the `comments` array in the HTTP response.

 Symbolic links in the specified directory are treated differently depending on their target.
 If the directory contains symbolic links to files, the contents of the target files can be indexed as long as the link has one of the `base` names.